Improve forecast accuracy, productivity, and results with a sales CRM.

 Having things organised and sorted is very satisfying.
-I always feel that when I have it done, I will want to get on with making cold calls.
+I always feel that when I have it finished, I will want to get on with making cold calls, but usually something else comes along that needs my attention!

 In the old days, before you could put all your contacts, diary, meeting notes, memos, training manuals, periodicals, and entertainment on your mobile phone, if our manager caught us (salespeople) re-arranging our business cards, he would kindly remind us that such activity was not contributing any business and that we should either be on the phone or on the road.

 In fact, I don’t recall any of my managers being kind about it.
-Having been yanked out of this refuge, I would get back to the real work.
+Having been yanked out of this refuge, I would get back to the real work of speaking with people likely to buy what we were selling.

 Things have changed since I learned how to make a living as a salesperson.
 Sophisticated software now makes it feasible for managers to know what their people are doing, have visibility into their pipeline, and get the current forecast at any time.